 The Company generally provides refunds for goods returned within 30 to 45 days from the original purchase date.
+At the time of sale, we establish a reserve for merchandise returns, based on historical experience, merchandise mix and expected future returns, which is recorded as a reduction of sales.
+Accordingly, cost of sales is also reduced and an offsetting asset is recorded within prepaid expenses and other current assets for expected merchandise to be returned.
 A returns reserve is recorded by the Company based on historical refund experience with a corresponding reduction of sales and cost of sales.
-The returns reserve was \$4.9 million and \$4.0 million as of March 31, 2023 and December 31, 2022, respectively.
+The returns reserve was \$6.1 million and \$4.0 million as of June 30, 2023 and December 31, 2022, respectively.